patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/truncation.md

 - Leave no fewer than 4 characters when truncating text.
 Leave enough characters to give a fair idea of what the string says
     - For example, don't truncate “demo1.internal-el6.satellite” to “de…”, since that doesn't properly convey the meaning of the full string.

-- In any container holding a string, if there is not sufficient room for the full spelling or hyphenated word, consider abbreviating the text.
+- In any string within a container, if there is not sufficient room for the full spelling or hyphenated word, consider abbreviating the text.

 - Avoid abbreviations or truncated text in navigation items (all levels of navigation in the masthead and left navigation).